 - 10.1.1 The seminar topic should be only from the major field and should not be related to the area of thesis research. - 10.1.2 The seminar topics are to be assigned to the students by the research supervisor in consultation with HOD within three weeks after commencement of the semester. - 10.1.3.
 Under the guidance and supervision of the research supervisor of the RAC, the student should prepare a seminar paper containing not less than 50 typed and printed pages with a minimum number of 75 references covering the recent 10 years time after reviewing all the available literature and present the seminar after completion of 80% attendance in the semester in the presence of the HOD, RAC, staff and post-graduate students of the concerned department. - 10.1.4.
 The circular on the presentation of the seminars may be sent to other Departments to enable those interested to attend the same. - 10.1.5.
 The research supervisor will monitor the progress of the preparation of the seminar and correct the manuscript.
 The student will submit 2 copies of the corrected manuscript to the HOD through chairman before presentation.
+The student will incorporate the suggestions and carry out corrections made during the presentation and resubmit three foir copies to the HOD (one to Dept. library).

-The student will incorporate the suggestions and carry out corrections made during the presentation and resubmit three fair copies to the HOD (one to Dept. library, the second to the research supervisor and the third for student) within 15 days after presentation.
+the presentation and resubmit three fair copies to the HOD (one to Dept. library, the second to the research supervisor and the third for student) within 15 days after presentation.